linhdnguyen23/Archive/README.md

 Prior to demonstrating the product to customers, we will have a team-against-team competition.
 Whatever product performs the best will win, and be demonstrated by our Zombie Marketing team at CES!

-You and your team are expected to build a program offers the functionality summarized below.
+You and your team are expected to build a program that offers the functionality summarized below.

 ### Feature 1 -- command processing